-In 2009, Loines Observatory was awarded the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring for their immersive internships in astronomy and astrophysics.
+The observatory was constructed in 1908 and named in honor of Mitchell.
+In 2009, it was awarded the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring for their immersive internships in astronomy and astrophysics.

 The legendary Clark telescope is one of the world’s most advanced astronomic devices.
-It was used to map expeditions including the Apollo Moon Voyage and was involved in studies of Mars.
+It has been used to map voyages such as the Apollo Moon Voyage and has been involved in studies of Mars.
 From 1913 to 1995, Loines telescopes were solely responsible for an array of wide-field glass photographic plates that recorded large swaths of the sky.
-Today, the new 24-inch telescope plays a pivotal role in research within our own galaxy and beyond.

 Loines Observatory offers several opportunities throughout the year for the public to enjoy the telescopes.

-During the summer months, grab a ticket for a tour of the Vestal Street Observatory before making your way to Loines.
-Vestal Street provides informative lectures, a scale model of the solar system, and fun activities like learning how to use a sundial.
+Join the professionals during the first week of each month for a tour of the skies.
+The helpful astronomers will guide you along with views of the moon, distant planets, galaxies, and more.
+During the summer months, you’ll want to get your ticket for a tour of the Vestal Street Observatory before making your way to Loines.
+Vestal Street provides informative lectures, a scale model of the solar system, and fun activities like learning to use a sundial.

-After a night of stargazing, rest your eyes at Anchor Inn.
-Book your stay in the cozy, first-floor Wanderer room and enjoy a queen-sized bed, private bath, a flat-screen TV, complimentary high-speed WiFi, and a decadent, house-made breakfast each morning of your stay.
+After a night of stargazing, you’ll be ready to lay your head at the cozy Anchor Inn.
+Book your stay in the first-floor Wanderer room and enjoy a queen-sized bed, private bath, a flat-screen TV, complimentary high-speed WiFi, and a decadent, house-made breakfast each morning of your stay.